artcom/mqtt-topping/README.md

 Wraps the MQTT.js client to multiplex incoming messages to the subscribed handlers and supports querying retained topics via HTTP.

+[MQTT.js events](https://github.com/mqttjs/MQTT.js#event-connect) can also be registered on the mqtt-topping client.

 Expects that the default MQTT message payload is formatted as JSON.

 ## MQTT Client